-Targeting the third moments of income growth (in addition to the second moments) leaves the variances of shocks unchanged.
-The third moments convey additional information about the skewness of shocks, which we estimate at $-0.947$ and $-1.310$ for the permanent and transitory shock respectively (third standardized moment).
-Both shocks thus exhibit substantial negative skewness, i.e., their distribution has a much longer left than right tail.
+Targeting the third moments of income growth (in addition to the second moments) leaves the variances unchanged.
+We estimate the skewness (third standardized moment) at $-0.947$ and $-1.31$ for permanent and transitory shocks, respectively.
+Both shocks thus exhibit substantial negative skewness, i.e., their distribution has a longer left than right tail.
 This is consistent with \citet{Geweke_Keane2000} who find left skewness of earnings shocks in the early PSID, and \citet{Theloudis2021} who finds left skewness of wage shocks in the recent period.
-Assuming for now that good and bad shocks transmit similarly into consumption, the long left tail implies that bad shocks are more damaging than good ones because they are typically further away from the zero mean -- they are more extreme.
+These results vary with the level of income, but we postpone that discussion for later.
+Assuming for now that good and bad shocks transmit similarly into consumption, the long left tail implies that bad shocks are more damaging than good ones because they are farther away from the zero mean -- they are more extreme.
 This is true for both permanent and transitory shocks.
 Skewness of income growth, however, is driven mostly by permanent shocks (fully so under stationarity).
 Therefore, if targeting the third moments of income growth subsequently changes the degree of consumption insurance in the household, this must reflect the implications of permanent rather than of transitory shocks.

-Targeting all moments of income growth up to fourth-order leaves the third central moments of permanent and transitory shocks unchanged and modifies the variances only by little ($0.030$ versus $0.027$ and $0.031$ versus $0.033$, respectively).
-The fourth moments convey additional information about the kurtosis of shocks, which we estimate at $44.393$ and $49.226$ respectively (fourth standardized moment).
-In both cases, the distributions are highly leptokurtic: they are sharp pointed around the mean, have relatively little mass in the shoulders and very fat tails.
-This is consistent with \citet{Busch_Ludwig2021}, who use the PSID until 2012 and estimate numerically similar kurtosis coefficients for both types of shocks.
-Together with left skewness, large excess kurtosis implies that most households experience either negligible shocks (shocks close to the zero mean) or shocks that are quite bad.
-Ignoring these stark features of income shocks may lead to erroneous inference of the degree of consumption partial insurance, to which we now turn.
+Targeting all moments of income growth up to fourth-order leaves the third central moments unchanged and modifies the variances by little.
+We estimate the kurtosis (fourth standardized moment) at $44.393$ and $49.226$ respectively.
+In both cases, the distributions are highly leptokurtic: they are sharp-pointed around the mean, have relatively little mass in the shoulders and very fat tails.
+This is consistent with \citet{Busch_Ludwig2024}, who use the PSID until 2012 and estimate numerically similar kurtosis coefficients for both shocks.

+Seen together, left skewness and excess kurtosis imply that most households face either negligible shocks (close to zero) or shocks that are quite bad.
+Ignoring these stark features may lead to erroneous inference of the degree of partial insurance, to which we now turn.